Nuella9827/Nuella9827/README.md

 - 🔭 I’m currently working on freelance Projects
 - 🌱 I’m currently learning Node JS
 - 👯 I’m looking to collaborate on Open-Source projects
-- 🤔 I’m looking for help with Nothing
+- 🤔 I’m looking for help with Reddis
 - 💬 Ask me about React JS & Flutter
 - 📫 How to reach me: jeffukus@gmail.com
 - ⚡ Fun fact: Call me and I promise to callback